negralessio/nlp_doc2vec_unsupervised_clustering/README.md

 ⚠️ Note that this notebook was originally developed for BMW data.
 Instead, I used google play store reviews data from [kaggle](https://www.kaggle.com/datasets/shivkumarganesh/tinder-google-play-store-review) to get a similiar result.
 Doc2Vec model is trained on around 800k cleaned and tokenized sentences.
-Then we took a sample of $n=10000$ and infer DocEmbeddings for these sentences.
+Then we took a sample of 10.000 reviews, did a sentence split and finally infer DocEmbeddings for these sentences.

 **INTRODUCTION**